 Farmer sentiment started 2026 on a sour note

-The tariff decision comes as U.S. farmers face the prospect of another challenging year in 2026.
+The tariff decision comes as U.S. farmers face another challenging year in 2026.
 Farmer sentiment in January reached the lowest point since October 2024, as half of 400 producers surveyed said that their farm operations were worse off than a year ago, according to Purdue University’s Ag Economy barometer.

 Additionally, U.S. farmers were souring on the idea that tariffs would be beneficial to the ag economy.
 Most farmers (54%) said that tariffs would strengthen the ag economy in Dec.
 2025, but that was a decline from 70% who said the same in April 2025, according to Purdue University’s Ag Economy Barometer.